-- Add more cake batter on top of the sweet and smooth, making sure it is well covered.
+- Add more cake batter on top of the sweet, making sure it is well covered.
 Smooth the top of the batter.

 - Remove from the oven and transfer to a wire rack to cool completely before icing.

-- To make the ganache, put the chocolate in a bowl.
+- Put the chopped chocolate in a heat-proof bowl.

 - Heat the cream in a saucepan until just beginning to simmer (bubbles round the edges), then remove from the heat.

-- Pour the cream over the chocolate and leave to sit for about a minute.
+- Pour the cream over the chocolate and push the chocolate below the surface.

-- Leave the ganache to cool completely at room temperature (do not refrigerate as this will remove the sheen).
+- Leave the ganache to cool completely at room temperature (do not refrigerate as this will remove the sheen), stirring intermittently.

 - Keep a close eye on the consistency as it cools and once the ganache has reached spreading consistency, top the cupcakes with a spoon of ganache, spreading across the surface as you wish with a flat knife.